 A Continental Camp

-After the army’s harrowing defeat to Cornwallis at Camden that led to his invasion, the Continental commander, Maj.
+After the army’s harrowing defeat to Cornwallis at Camden that led to this invasion, the Continental commander, Maj.
 Gen. Horatio Gates, arrives at the Polk house around 11 p.m. on the evening of the battle, August 16.
 He and a few aides have made a cowardly personal retreat directly from the battlefield without the remains of his army.
 Gates had ridden 70 miles since that morning, likely changing horses at least once.
-According to Graham, he stops outside Polk’s house and speaks to him for a few minutes, telling his version of events, without getting off the horse.
-Then his group rides up Tryon Street toward Salisbury and from there all the way to Hillsborough, a two-hour drive by car today!
+According to Graham, he stops outside Polk’s house and speaks to him for a few minutes, telling his version of events, without getting off his horse.
+Then his group rides past you up Tryon Street toward Salisbury and from there all the way to Hillsborough, a two-hour drive by car today!

-The next day soldiers began to arrive from the battlefield, and the village around you is crowded with disoriented soldiers and disorganized local militia.
-However, the soldiers slowly filter through and up the Salisbury Road.
+The next day troops began to arrive from the battlefield, and the village around you is crowded with disoriented soldiers and disorganized local militia.
+However, the soldiers slowly filter through and then up the Salisbury Road.

 Upon reorganizing what is left of the army in Hillsborough, Gates brings it back to Charlotte down the Salisbury Road two months after Cornwallis departs, on Monday, November 20, 1780.
 The army settles into Cornwallis’ old campsite.
 After a five-day excursion to a camp about 10 miles south, using today’s Providence Road, it returns and builds winter huts similar to the famous ones at Valley Forge, Penn.
 A Patriot officer wrote, “‘The dividend of blankets was very inadequate to the occasion.’”[d]